NikKowPHP/journalai/docs/phases/phase-l-after-implementation.md

 This document outlines the implementation plan to bring the LinguaScribe codebase into 100% compliance with its technical specification (`app_description.md`).
 The plan is derived directly from the findings of the SpecCheck Audit Report and is structured to be executed by an AI developer agent.

-The plan is prioritized into three tiers:
-1.  **P1 - Missing Feature Implementation:** Focuses on creating the features and functionalities that are specified but entirely absent from the code.
-This includes AI-powered title generation, adaptive topic suggestions, progress reports, and completing the admin dashboard.
-2.  **P2 - Mismatches & Corrections:** Addresses partially implemented or incorrect features.
-This involves updating existing code to match the specification's requirements, such as refining the AI's feedback depth and improving error handling for analysis jobs.
-3.  **P3 - Documentation Updates:** Ensures the `app_description.md` is updated to reflect the existing, undocumented realities of the codebase, such as the Docker and Jest configurations.

-Each task is atomic, traceable to a specific audit finding, and provides clear, imperative instructions for the developer agent.
+The plan is prioritized into four tiers, addressing critical fixes first, then implementing missing features, correcting mismatches, and finally updating documentation to reflect the codebase's reality.
+Each task is atomic, traceable to a specific audit finding, and provides clear, imperative instructions for the developer agent to follow.

 ---

+### **P0 - Critical Fixes & Foundational Setup**

+- [x] **FIX**: [LS-SYS-004]: Correct rate limiter to use IP for unauthenticated auth routes.
+    - **File(s)**: `src/app/api/auth/login/route.ts`, `src/app/api/auth/register/route.ts`, `src/app/api/auth/signout/route.ts`
+    - **Action**: In all three auth route handlers, add logic to get the client's IP address from the request headers (e.g., `x-forwarded-for`).
+Pass this IP address to a new `authRateLimiter` function.
+Create this new function in `lib/rateLimiter.ts` that specifically uses the IP as the key for rate limiting instead of a user ID.
+    - **Reason**: Audit Finding: "[❌ Unverified] LS-SYS-004: Authentication Rate Limiting.
+The implementation is user-ID based, which is ineffective for protecting unauthenticated endpoints."

+---

 ### **P1 - Missing Feature Implementation**

-- [x] **CREATE**: [LS-022]: Add a new function to the Gemini service for title generation.
+- [ ] **CREATE**: [LS-014]: Implement usage tracking for SRS reviews.
-    - **File(s)**: `src/lib/ai/gemini-service.ts`
+    - **File(s)**: `src/lib/rateLimiter.ts`
-    - **Action**: In the `GeminiQuestionGenerationService` class, create a new public async function `generateTitleForEntry(journalContent: string): Promise<string>`.
-The prompt should instruct the AI to generate a concise, relevant title (4-6 words) for the given journal entry and to return only the raw text of the title.
+    - **Action**: In `rateLimiter.ts`, create a new exported function `srsReviewRateLimiter(userId: string, tier: string)` similar to the existing `tieredRateLimiter`.
+Configure it with a limit of 10 for the "FREE" tier and a daily reset window.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-022: AI-Generated Titles for Free-Writes."
-This is the first step to implementing the feature.

-- [x] **UPDATE**: [LS-022]: Integrate AI title generation for journal entries.
-    - **File(s)**: `src/app/api/analyze/route.ts`
-    - **Action**: In the `POST` handler, after a new `Analysis` is created, check if the associated `JournalEntry`'s topic title is a generic placeholder (like "Free Write").
-If so, call the new `aiService.generateTitleForEntry` function and update the `Topic`'s title with the result.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-022: AI-Generated Titles for Free-Writes."
-This task connects the AI service to the analysis workflow.
+    - **Reason**: Audit Finding: "[❌ Unverified] LS-014: [Freemium] Daily SRS Review Session Limit.
+No rate-limiting logic was found for SRS reviews."

-- [x] **CREATE**: [LS-020]: Create an API endpoint for suggesting topics.
-    - **File(s)**: `src/app/api/user/suggested-topics/route.ts`
-    - **Action**: Create a new `GET` route handler that retrieves the current user.
-The handler should fetch the user's proficiency score and SRS items.
-Based on this data (e.g., topics of items with low easeFactor or proficiency below a certain threshold), it should formulate a list of suggested topics to review.
-Return a JSON array of topic titles.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-020: Adaptive Topic Suggestion."
-This task creates the necessary backend API.

-- [ ] **CREATE**: [LS-020]: Create a UI component to display suggested topics.
+- [ ] **UPDATE**: [LS-014]: Apply SRS review limit to the API endpoint.
-    - **File(s)**: `src/components/SuggestedTopics.tsx`
-    - **Action**: Create a new React component that accepts an array of topic strings as a prop.
-The component should render a list of these topics, with each item being a link to start a new journal entry for that topic.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-020: Adaptive Topic Suggestion."
-This creates the UI element for the feature.

-- [x] **UPDATE**: [LS-020]: Display adaptive topic suggestions on the dashboard.
-    - **File(s)**: `src/app/dashboard/page.tsx`
-    - **Action**: In the `DashboardPage` component, use `useQuery` to fetch data from the new `/api/user/suggested-topics` endpoint.
-Pass the resulting data to the new `SuggestedTopics` component to render it on the dashboard.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-020: Adaptive Topic Suggestion."
-This integrates the feature into the user-facing dashboard.

-- [x] **SETUP**: [LS-021]: Install a dependency for sending emails.
-    - **File(s)**: `package.json`
-    - **Action**: Run `npm install resend`.
-This will add the Resend SDK for sending transactional emails for progress reports.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-021: Periodic Progress Reports."
-The project lacks an email sending capability, which is a prerequisite.

-- [x] **CREATE**: [LS-021]: Implement a service for sending progress report emails.
-    - **File(s)**: `src/lib/services/email.service.ts`
-    - **Action**: Create a new file and implement a function `sendProgressReport(userId: string)`.
-This function should fetch the user's analytics data for the past week, render a simple HTML email body summarizing the progress, and use the Resend SDK to send the email.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-021: Periodic Progress Reports."
-This creates the core logic for the feature.

-- [x] **CREATE**: [LS-021]: Configure a cron job for weekly progress reports.
-    - **File(s)**: `vercel.json`
-    - **Action**: Create a `vercel.json` file in the root directory.
-Add a `crons` configuration to trigger a new API route (e.g., `/api/cron/weekly-report`) once a week.
-Example: `{"path": "/api/cron/weekly-report", "schedule": "0 0 * * 0"}`.
-Then, create the corresponding API route that will fetch all users and queue the `sendProgressReport` for each.
-    - **Reason**: Audit Finding: "[❌ Unverified] LS-021: Periodic Progress Reports."
-This task sets up the automated, scheduled execution of the feature.

-- [x] **UPDATE**: [LS-ADM-002]: Make user rows in admin dashboard link to detail page.
-    - **File(s)**: `src/components/AdminDashboard.tsx`
-    - **Action**: Wrap the `TableRow` component in a router Link or add an `onClick` handler that navigates to `/admin/users/[id]`, passing the user's ID.
-You will need to fetch the user ID in `api/admin/users/route.ts` and pass it to the component.
-    - **Reason**: Audit Finding: "[🟡 Partial] LS-ADM-002: View User Entries & Analyses."
-Admins cannot navigate to the user detail view.

-- [x] **UPDATE**: [LS-ADM-002]: Enhance user detail page to show journal entries.
-    - **File(s)**: `src/app/admin/users/[id]/page.tsx`
+    - **File(s)**: `src/app/api/srs/review/route.ts`
-    - **Action**: In the `UserDetailPage`, fetch the user's journal entries from a new admin-only API endpoint.
-Display these entries in a simple table, showing the entry date, topic, and a link to view the full analysis.
+    - **Action**: In the `POST` handler, fetch the user's `subscriptionTier`.
+Call the new `srsReviewRateLimiter` with the user's ID and tier.
+If the request is not allowed, return a 429 "Too Many Requests" error.
-    - **Reason**: Audit Finding: "[🟡 Partial] LS-ADM-002: View User Entries & Analyses."
-The detail page currently only shows subscription data.
+    - **Reason**: Audit Finding: "[❌ Unverified] LS-014: [Freemium] Daily SRS Review Session Limit.
+The API does not enforce the specified usage cap for free users."

 ---

 ### **P2 - Mismatches & Corrections**

-- [ ] **UPDATE**: [LS-SYS-002]: Refine AI prompt to provide adaptive feedback.
+- [ ] **SETUP**: [P2 Setup]: Add Zod as a dependency for schema validation.
-    - **File(s)**: `src/lib/ai/gemini-service.ts`
+    - **File(s)**: `package.json`
-    - **Action**: In the `analyzeJournalEntry` function, modify the prompt string.
-Add a sentence that incorporates the `proficiencyScore` variable.
-For example: "The user's current proficiency score is ${proficiencyScore} out of 100.
-Tailor the depth and complexity of your 'explanation' for each mistake to this level.
-For lower scores, provide simpler explanations; for higher scores, provide more nuanced and advanced feedback."
-    - **Reason**: Audit Finding: "[🟡 Partial] LS-SYS-002: Adaptive Feedback Depth."
-The AI prompt does not currently use the proficiency score to adjust its feedback.
+    - **Action**: Run `npm install zod`.
+    - **Reason**: Audit Finding: "Schema Validation: Zod is specified but not a dependency."
+This is a prerequisite for the following tasks.

-- [ ] **UPDATE**: [LS-SYS-005]: Improve analysis submission UI feedback.
+- [ ] **UPDATE**: [LS-SYS-006]: Refactor journal submission feedback to use UI state.
     - **File(s)**: `src/components/JournalEditor.tsx`
-    - **Action**: Remove the `alert()` calls in the `handleSubmit` function.
-Add a new state variable, `[analysisStatus, setAnalysisStatus]`, to track the submission status ('idle', 'pending', 'success', 'error').
-Display a message to the user within the component based on this state instead of using `alert()`.
+    - **Action**: In the `JournalEditor` component, remove all `alert()` calls within the `handleSubmit` function and its mutation callbacks.
+Introduce a new state variable, `const [statusMessage, setStatusMessage] = useState('')`.
+Update this state in the `onSuccess` and `onError` callbacks of the mutations to reflect the analysis status (e.g., "Analysis started...", "Failed to save journal.").
+Render this `statusMessage` in a non-blocking element within the component's JSX.
-    - **Reason**: Audit Finding: "[🟡 Partial] LS-SYS-005 & LS-SYS-006."
-The current user notification for analysis status is a blocking `alert`, which is poor UX.
+    - **Reason**: Audit Finding: "[🟡 Partial] LS-SYS-006: Failed Analysis User Notification.
+The current implementation uses blocking `alert()` calls, which is a poor user experience."

+- [ ] **UPDATE**: [API Validation]: Introduce Zod validation to the `analyze` route.
+    - **File(s)**: `src/app/api/analyze/route.ts`
+    - **Action**: Import `z`.
+Define a `const analyzeSchema = z.object({ journalId: z.string() });`.
+In the `POST` handler, replace the manual body parsing with `analyzeSchema.safeParse(body)`.
+If parsing fails, return a 400 error with the parsing error details.
+Use the parsed data for the rest of the function.
+    - **Reason**: Audit Finding: "[🟡 Partial] Schema Validation: Zod is specified but not used for API route validation."

+- [ ] **UPDATE**: [API Validation]: Introduce Zod validation to the `subscription` route.
+    - **File(s)**: `src/app/api/admin/users/[id]/subscription/route.ts`
+    - **Action**: Import `z`.
+Define a `const subscriptionSchema = z.object({ subscriptionTier: z.enum(["FREE", "PRO"]), subscriptionStatus: z.enum(["ACTIVE", "CANCELED", "PAUSED"]).optional() });`.
+In the `PUT` handler, replace the manual body parsing with `subscriptionSchema.safeParse(body)`.
+If parsing fails, return a 400 error.
+Use the parsed data for the database update.
+    - **Reason**: Audit Finding: "[🟡 Partial] Schema Validation: Zod is specified but not used for API route validation."

 ---

 ### **P3 - Documentation Updates**

-- [ ] **DOCS**: Document the Dockerized development environment.
+- [ ] **DOCS**: Document the Dockerized development environment in the specification.
     - **File(s)**: `docs/app_description.md`
-    - **Action**: Add a new sub-section to "8.
-Development & Compliance Practices" titled "Local Development Environment".
-Briefly describe the provided `Dockerfile` and `docker-compose.yml` and explain that they can be used to run the application and database in a containerized environment.
+    - **Action**: In Section 8, "Development & Compliance Practices," add a new sub-section titled "Local Development Environment".
+Briefly describe that the project includes a `Dockerfile` and `docker-compose.yml` for running the application and database in a containerized setup, simplifying developer onboarding.
-    - **Reason**: Audit Finding: A Docker setup exists in the codebase but is not mentioned in the specification.
+    - **Reason**: Audit Finding: "Undocumented Functionality: Containerized Development Environment.
+The repository includes a Docker setup that is not mentioned in the spec."

-- [ ] **DOCS**: Update the specification to reflect the existing testing framework.
+- [ ] **DOCS**: Update the specification to reflect the existing Jest testing framework.
     - **File(s)**: `docs/app_description.md`
-    - **Action**: In section "8.
-Development & Compliance Practices", find the "Testing Strategy" bullet point.
-Change the text from "Initial development will rely on rigorous manual testing... will be defined and implemented post-MVP" to "The project is configured with Jest for automated unit and integration testing to ensure long-term stability.
+    - **Action**: In Section 8, locate the "Testing Strategy" bullet point.
+Replace the existing text with: "The project is configured with Jest for automated unit and integration testing to ensure long-term stability.
 A formal end-to-end testing strategy using a framework like Cypress may be defined post-MVP."
-    - **Reason**: Audit Finding: A Jest testing framework is already configured, which contradicts the current documentation.
+    - **Reason**: Audit Finding: "Undocumented Functionality: Automated Testing Framework.
+The spec incorrectly states that testing will be defined post-MVP, but a Jest setup already exists."